fopina/classyclick/README.md

 ### classyclick.argument

-Similar to `classyclick.option`, this is mostly wrapping `click.argument` to be used in fields.
+Similar to `classyclick.option`, this is mostly wrapping [@click.argument](https://click.palletsprojects.com/en/stable/api/#click.argument) so it can be used in fields.

 Variable name is infered from the field name and type from field.type.
 Again, type can be overriden (but not variable name).